-In the recent past, general worldwide economic conditions have experienced a downturn due to slower economic activity, concerns about inflation, increased energy costs, decreased consumer confidence, reduced corporate profits and capital spending, and adverse business conditions.
+In the recent past and currently, general worldwide economic conditions have experienced a downturn due to slower economic activity, concerns about inflation, increased energy costs, decreased consumer confidence, reduced corporate profits and capital spending, and adverse business conditions.
 Any continuation or worsening of the current global economic and financial conditions could materially adversely affect: (i) our ability to raise, or the cost of, needed capital, (ii) demand for our current and future products, and (iii) our ability to commercialize products.
-Additionally, the outbreaks of wars or infectious diseases, both as recently experienced, may cause an unexpected downturn in economic conditions.
-We cannot predict the timing, strength, or duration of any economic slowdown or subsequent economic recovery, worldwide, regionally or in our industry or target market.
+Additionally, the outbreaks of wars or infectious diseases, as recently experienced, may cause an unexpected downturn in economic conditions.
+We cannot predict the timing, strength, or duration of any economic slowdown or subsequent economic recovery, worldwide, regionally or in the automotive or technology industries.

-Because we plan to continue expanding our international operations and using foreign suppliers, our operating results could be harmed by economic, political, regulatory and other factors in foreign countries.
+Because we have recently expanded and may continue expanding our international operations and using foreign suppliers, our operating results could be harmed by economic, political, regulatory and other factors in foreign countries.

-During 2021, we established an office in Germany and we plan to expand our presence there in the near term.
-In addition, we currently use foreign suppliers and plan to continue to do so to manufacture current and future components and products, where appropriate.
+During 2021, we established an office in Germany and on January 31, 2023 we completed our acquisition of Ibeo assets, with the result that we now have more employees and operations in Germany than in the U.S. In addition, we currently use foreign suppliers and plan to continue to do so to manufacture current and future components and products, where appropriate.
 These international operations are subject to inherent risks, which may adversely affect us, including, but not limited to:

-- · Political and economic instability, international terrorism and the outbreak of war, such as the Russian invasion of Ukraine; - \cdot High levels of inflation, as has historically been the case in a number of countries in Asia; - \cdot $\;$ Burdens and costs of compliance with a variety of foreign laws, regulations and sanctions; - Foreign taxes and duties; - · Changes in tariff rates or other trade, tax or monetary policies; - · Changes or volatility in currency exchange rates and interest rates; - · Global or regional health crises, such as COVID-19 or other epidemics and - Disruptions in global supply chains.
+- Political and economic instability, international terrorism and the outbreak of war, such as Russia's invasion and continuing war against Ukraine; - High levels of inflation, as has historically been the case in a number of countries in Asia; - · Burdens and costs of compliance with a variety of foreign laws, regulations and sanctions; - Foreign taxes and duties; - Changes in tariff rates or other trade, tax or monetary policies; - Changes or volatility in currency exchange rates and interest rates; - · Global or regional health crises, such as COVID-19 or other epidemics and - Disruptions in global supply chains.

-As part of growing our business, we may make acquisitions.
+We have recently and may in the future make acquisitions.
 If we fail to successfully select, execute or integrate our acquisitions, then our business, results of operations and financial condition could be materially adversely affected.